LeandroLuque/npGLC-Vis/README.md

 * `select` - accesor by ID to the DOM element container.
 Also, it accepts body as valid accesor.
 * `type` - some of the possible options to generate a GLC plot.
 It must be 'radial' | 'parallel' | 'circular' | 'bush' | 'inline' | 'polygon' | 'seq-generic' | 'nseq-generic' .
 * `dimensions` - array of fields name of the dimensions of the dataset.
-* `target` - field name of the label column of the dataset
+* `target` - field name of the label column of the dataset.
+If *target* is null (dataset has not ground label) the polylines are not colorized (useful for cluster analysis).
 * `dynamic` - boolean value to determine if data item is drawn statically or dynamically

 ```js